 More Information: Although prices vary depending on location, most Virginia State Parks rent out kayak, canoe, and paddleboard equipment.
 Here are a few other companies that have affordable rentals:

-- Windsor Castle Park in Smithfield: Kayak rentals start at $10/hr. and paddleboard rentals are $15/hr.
+- Windsor Castle Park in Smithfield: Kayak and paddleboard rentals start at $15/hr.

-- Lewis Ginter Botanical Gardens in Richmond: $13 for adults, $8 for children 3-12, children under 3 are free.
+- Lewis Ginter Botanical Garden in Richmond: $14 for adults, $8 for children 3-12, children under 3 are free.